 Nick graduated in Spring 2019 with Meteorology degree from Central Michigan University, and completed his accelerated Masters of Science in Geographic Information Science program through the Department of Geography and Environmental Studies at CMU, focusing on the impacts of hail on agricultural losses across the United States.
 Nick is now a GIS Coordinator in Bay City, MI.

-Assistant Professor, Department of Meteorology and Climatology, Adam Mickiewicz University, Poland Bartosz was a visiting scientist sponsored by a Polish National Research Foundation Grant as a visiting scientist for 2 months in Fall 2019.
+Lecturer, Department of Meteorology and Climatology, Adam Mickiewicz University, Poland Bartosz was a visiting scientist sponsored by a Polish National Research Foundation Grant as a visiting scientist for 2 months in Fall 2019.
 His work focused on post-processing of climate model data to explore the impacts of climate change on severe convective storms over the US and Europe.

-MS Student, University of North Carolina, Charlotte (Fall 2023) Ethan worked on on the development of new datasets of severe weather observations through use of radar and environmental analysis, and won an award for a poster on his work on long-tracked supercells at the AMS Annual Meeting 2023 in the 6th Research to Operations conference.
+PhD Student, Central Michigan University Barbara worked on on the development of new datasets of severe weather observations through use of radar and environmental analysis, and won an award for a poster on his work on long-tracked supercells at the AMS Annual Meeting 2023 in the 6th Research to Operations conference.
+She is currently pursuing a PhD on post-storm airmass response over hail swaths as part of the ICECHIP project.

 MS Student, Northern Illinois University Elizabeth first looked at hailstorm environments and the synoptic precursors that lead to these events under the NSF PREEVENTS project, and exploring how they vary geographically.
 Her 2nd project worked on dryline detection under the NOAA JTTI project.

-Trainee Forecaster - NWS Grand Rapids Scott worked on both the NSF CAREER and NSF PREEVENTS project, exploring the properties of hail environments between different regions.
+Meteorologist, NWS Grand Rapids Scott worked on both the NSF CAREER and NSF PREEVENTS project, exploring the properties of hail environments between different regions.
 He received a 2022 NOAA Pathways Internship and began as a meteorologist at NWS Grand Rapids in Spring 2023.

 M.S.
 Geography, Villanova University Dennis was a NOAA Hollings scholar and Honors student, completing his thesis with Dr. Allen.
 His research looked at approaches that can be used with storm data to infer the resulting impacts to property and life.
 Dennis looked at damage relationships to hailstorm occurrence and properties and their relationship to the environment under the NSF PREEVENTS project.
 Dennis now works on commerical scale Photovoltaic power plant risk and engineering evaluations at VDE Americas.